Mohammad Iqbal Shedai: Shedai and Bose meetings in Italy

 Martello's book dwells at length on the rivalry that developed in Italy and Germany between the endeavours of Chandra Bose and Mohammed Iqbal Shedai to further attention and support towards the Indian cause.
 In fact, partly because of Netaji's choice to give priority to seeking German support (in consideration of its stronger position within the Axis) Iqbal's position in Italy became gradually more important, so as to become the principal point of reference to Italy's Eastern policy.
 Of course, Chandra Bose kept good contacts and support of friends in the Italian Foreign Office, but Foreign Minister Ciano gradually showed mistrust towards Netaji and Italy's policy, in general, grew more and more supportive (because of its interest in courting Arab support in the Middle East) of the Muslim element in the struggle for Indian independence.
 Martelli records the Bose-Shedai misunderstandings and growing rivalry in detailed reports of their meetings in Italy in May–June 1941.
 A common, persuasive support by both on the need of a clear statement of support to India's independence by the Axis emerged from a German-Italian policy meeting in December 1941 to which Chandra Bose, Shedai and Gulam Siddiq Khan were invited to represent India's interests.
-I can make the full report on this meeting, as drafted by the responsible officer in the Italian Foreign Ministry, available for the records.
-As it emerges from the conclusion the result of the common proddings was only a German commitment to try to have Hitler-Ribbentrop reconsider their cautious attitude of not acting prematurely.
+According to reports, the conclusion of the meeting showed that the result of the common proddings was only a German commitment to try to have Hitler-Ribbentrop reconsider their cautious attitude of not acting prematurely.
 It might be interesting to note that, at this meeting, a new element had emerged, Japan's entry into war.
 Both Bose and Shedai expressed their apprehensions about Japan's real war aims of dominating Asia and used this as a further necessity to gain Germany's and Italy's clear support for Indian national aims.
 External Reference 7.
 Bose had to cooperate (and compete) with Shedai, take his help in setting up his own radio infrastructure, even staff, and retained even the name of Shedai's organization "Azad Hindustan" with a minor abridgement as "Azad Hind".8.